gnodet/mvx/BOOTSTRAP.md

 ### Platform Detection

-The wrapper automatically detects your platform and downloads the appropriate binary:
+The bootstrap automatically detects your platform and downloads the appropriate binary:

 - **Linux x64**: `mvx-linux-amd64`
 - **macOS x64**: `mvx-darwin-amd64`